Alcoto95/cypress-todoist/README.md

 ## Github Actions

 A github action is currently being used for executing the tests on every pull request.
-The Action can be found under `.github/workflows/`
+The Action can be found under `.github/workflows/tests.yml`.

+Also, the three Environment Variables mentioned above are defined under the repositoryu secrets, inside the `todoist_env` Environment.